 The “trick” part of trick or treating began with the Scottish and Irish tradition of “guising,” where, rather than vowing to pray for the dead, children sang, told jokes, or recited a poem in exchange for fruit, nuts, or coins, which, by the way, were the most hated Halloween treats in my bag.
 Reese’s or KitKats for me, please!

 Trick or treating has since lost its appeal (well, maybe not for kids), as today’s parents are rightfully concerned about their children roaming the streets with potentially malicious folks handing out tainted treats.
 Today’s kids attend safe Halloween parties or community events.

 But, we oldheads were lucky!
 We had trick-or-treating AND a party!

 With a lit Marlboro in her mouth, Mom would tie our hands behind our backs and we would plunge our faces into a saliva-laden tub of water to bob for apples.
 Bacteria, schmacteria!

 Moms, teachers, and scout leaders, alike, were big on tying our hands behind our backs and even blindfolding us at Halloween parties.
-Another game I remember, involved catching with our mouths a marshmallow suspended by a string while we were bound and blinded.
+Another game I remember, involved catching with our mouths a marshmallow suspended by a string while bound and blinded.
 Miraculously, we all lived to tell about it.